gooseleggs/testssl.sh-masscan/README.md

 5. Run `import_testssl.sh_csv_to_ES.py *.csv` to import scan results into ElasticSearch.
 6. View/Analyze data with [Kibana](https://www.elastic.co/de/products/kibana) or the tool of your choice.
 7. Fix your TLS configurations :)

+# Known issues
+Due to the way in which Elastic does aggregates, I could not get it to work correctly with returning just the last scan results for the dashboard.
+Therefore, if you set the time line to more than a scan interval, the dashboard will show skewed results.
+Not sure how to fix this at the moment, but open to suggestions (ie pull requests).

 ## Useful Command Lines